Welcome to the OnTrack Reading Website

 During the design of the OnTrack Reading Advanced Code Workbook, I developed a database that I could use to locate words that contained specific sounds and spellings so that the word lists in the workbook could be efficiently structured.
 I've made those word lists available, free, on this website.

-So, if you're a parent or teacher looking for lists of kid-level words for whatever purpose, take a look at the 101-word lists constructed from a 7,000-word database based on a children's dictionary, and organized by either vowel sounds or consonant spellings.
+So, if you're a parent, tutor, or teacher looking for lists of kid-level words for whatever purpose, take a look at the 101-word lists constructed from a 7,000-word database based on a children's dictionary, and organized by either vowel sounds or consonant spellings.
 You can find them under the Comprehensive Word Lists tab.